Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 27. Bullish And Bearish Bat Pattern

-A similar harmonic pattern like Gartley, but in a bat chart pattern, we look at the point B retracement of the Fibonacci.
+A similar harmonic pattern to Gartley, but in a bat chart pattern, we look at the point B retracement of the Fibonacci.
 Wait for the breakout at any direction and place trade.

 • What it means: A strong reversal chart pattern.